fin-cli/handbook/commands/core/update.md

 : Path to zip file to use, instead of downloading from wordpress.org.

 [\--minor]
-: Only perform updates for minor releases (e.g. update from WP 4.3 to 4.3.3 instead of 4.4.2).
+: Only perform updates for minor releases (e.g. update from FIN 4.3 to 4.3.3 instead of 4.4.2).

 [\--version=&lt;version&gt;]
 : Update to a specific version, instead of to the latest version.
 Alternatively accepts 'nightly'.

 [\--force]
-: Update even when installed WP version is greater than the requested version.
+: Update even when installed FIN version is greater than the requested version.

 [\--locale=&lt;locale&gt;]
 : Select which language you want to download.